Q&A

 The ability to form biofilms is a universal attribute of bacteria.
 Biofilms are multicellular communities held together by a self-produced extracellular matrix.
 The mechanisms that different bacteria employ to form biofilms vary, frequently depending on environmental conditions and specific strain attributes.

-READ: What is the anatomy of fungi?
+READ: What was the purpose of the tango?

 What do we know about biofilms?